 Subscriber Identity Module

-The SIM card contains a microchip that stores data that identifies the user to the network.
-In a sense, the SIM card is what links a phone to its phone number.
+A SIM card is a small plastic card roughly the size of a fingernail that contains a microchip that stores data which identifies the user to the network.
+Basically, the SIM card is what links a phone to its phone number.
 The main data that performs this function is the IMSI, a long number stored in the SIM's electronic memory.

-The SIM also contains data used to encrypt voice and data transmissions, making it difficult to intercept calls and data using nearby radio equipment.
+The SIM also contains data used to authenticate and encrypt voice and data transmissions, making it difficult to intercept calls and data as they travel through the air.

-The SIM card, typically located under the battery - but sometimes in a tray on the side - can be removed by the user nd placed in another phone.
+The SIM card can be removed by the user and placed in another phone.
 This will cause the new phone to instantly operate using the subscriber's existing phone number and account (unless the phone is locked.)

 See: Locked Phone